Bayard Rustin: Early life and education

-Affiliations
+World War II

 During the 1930s, at the direction of the Soviet Union, the Communist Party USA (CPUSA) and its members, including Rustin, were active in the early civil rights movement.
-Following Joseph Stalin's "theory of nationalism", they favored the creation of a separate nation for African Americans in the Southeastern United States.
-However, in 1941, after Nazi Germany's invasion of the Soviet Union, Communist International ordered the CPUSA to abandon its civil rights work and focus instead on supporting U.S. entry into World War II.
+Following Joseph Stalin's "theory of nationalism", they favored creating a separate nation for African Americans in the Southeastern United States.
+But in 1941, after Nazi Germany's invasion of the Soviet Union, Communist International ordered the CPUSA to abandon its civil rights work and focus instead on supporting U.S. entry into World War II.

-Disillusioned, Rustin began working instead with members of Norman Thomas's Socialist Party of America, particularly A. Philip Randolph and pacifist A. J. Muste, leader of the Fellowship of Reconciliation (FOR), who hired Rustin as a race relations secretary in the summer of 1941, considering him to be a man of oratorical ability and intelligence who would sacrifice himself repeatedly for a good cause.
+Disillusioned, Rustin began working instead with members of Norman Thomas's Socialist Party of America, particularly A. Philip Randolph and pacifist A. J. Muste, leader of the Fellowship of Reconciliation (FOR), who hired Rustin as a race relations secretary in the summer of 1941, considering him a man of oratorical ability and intelligence who would sacrifice himself repeatedly for a good cause.

 Muste, Randolph, and Rustin proposed a march on Washington, D.C., in 1941 to protest racial segregation in the armed forces and widespread employment discrimination.
-After meeting with President Franklin Roosevelt in the Oval Office, Randolph told President Roosevelt that African Americans would march in the capital unless desegregation occurred.
+In an Oval Office meeting with President Franklin D. Roosevelt, Randolph told Roosevelt that African Americans would march in the capital unless desegregation occurred.
 To prove their good faith, the organizers canceled the planned march after Roosevelt issued Executive Order 8802 (the Fair Employment Act), which banned discrimination in defense industries and federal agencies.

-According to Daniel Levinson, Rustin had an "infinite capacity for compassion."
+According to Daniel Levinson, Rustin had an "infinite capacity for compassion".
 In 1944, while imprisoned in North Carolina, Rustin displayed nonviolent tactics, allowing himself to get beaten repeatedly by a white inmate until he gave up.
 Rustin defied segregation during that time and practiced his tactic while incarcerated.

 Randolph's decision as leader of the organizers to cancel the march was made against Rustin's advice.
-The armed forces, in which Black troops typically had white commanding officers, remained racially segregated until 1948, when President Harry S. Truman issued an Executive Order.
+The armed forces, in which Black troops typically had white commanding officers, remained racially segregated until 1948, when President Harry S. Truman desegregated them by executive order.

-Randolph felt that FOR had succeeded in their goal and wanted to dissolve the committee.
-Again, Rustin disagreed with him and voiced his differing opinion in a national press conference, which he later said he regretted.
+Randolph felt that FOR had achieved its goal and wanted to dissolve the committee.
+Again, Rustin disagreed, and voiced his opinion in a national press conference, which he later said he regretted.

-Rustin traveled to California to help protect the property of the more than 120,000 Japanese-Americans (most of whom were U.S.-born citizens) who had been imprisoned in internment camps.
-In the 6–3 Korematsu decision, the Supreme Court upheld the forcible internment.
-Impressed with Rustin's organizational skills, A. J. Muste appointed him as FOR's secretary for student and general affairs.
+Rustin traveled to California to help protect the property of the more than 120,000 Japanese-Americans (most of them U.S.-born citizens) imprisoned in internment camps.
+In Korematsu v.
+United States, the Supreme Court upheld the forcible internment.
+Impressed by Rustin's organizational skills, Muste appointed him as FOR's secretary for student and general affairs.